bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 We need to use MuSIG.
 How then do we transcript to actually creating and signing Lightning commitments?
 And before we'll dig into that, we need to first consider what the properties of Lightning commitments are.
-First of all, without SIGHASH, any Prevout, or Covenants, or anything of the sort, we are going to have to rely on asymmetrical commitment transactions, which means that when Alice and Bob open a channel with one another, their commitment transactions are not going to look identical because we have the read-sharmony branch and the to-self delay is going to apply to different outputs depending on whether you're looking at the commitment transaction from Alice's or from Bob's perspective.
+First of all, without SIGHASH_ANYPREVOUT or Covenants, or anything of the sort, we are going to have to rely on asymmetrical commitment transactions, which means that when Alice and Bob open a channel with one another, their commitment transactions are not going to look identical because we have the revocation branch and the to-self delay is going to apply to different outputs depending on whether you're looking at the commitment transaction from Alice's or from Bob's perspective.
 So right out of the gate, we already have two different messages that we need to sign.
 Second, we have the same aggregate key.
 Because our aggregate key is our funding key and it doesn't change across each new commitment, it means that we have to be extremely careful not to reuse nonces.
-And because we have to sign multiple commitments, it really means that we have to have two non-spares as opposed to one non-spare that we send out with each exchange.
+And because we have to sign multiple commitments, it really means that we have to have two nonce pairs as opposed to one non-spare that we send out with each exchange.
 So let's look at how it would work in practice with, say, a channel opening.
 So what you want to get to is you want Alice to have a signed commitment transaction with Bob's private key, such that she can later append her own partial signature where she is in a need to broadcast unilaterally.
 We need the same for Bob, too.
 If Alice opens a channel to Bob, then of course what she needs is eventually for Bob to provide her with a partial signature in order for Bob to be able to do that, Alice, right out of the gate, needs to send Bob her local nonce and That local nonce, which is the public nonce there, is the one that Bob is going to need in his partial signature, because the commitment incorporates an aggregation of those nonces.
 So Bob, in order to be able to calculate the music two-step, needs to know what Alice's local nonce later down the line is going to be.
 So, if we just follow the flow, Alice sends Bob her local nonce, as well as the remote nonce such that Bob can create a partial signature for himself.
-We then have Bob respond with the same step where Bob generates the nonce pairs and sends those in the accept channel message and then in Funding Creative, Alice can now provide a partial signature to Bob because what Bob needs is a partial signature that uses Alice's remote nonce, because the conventional transaction that Bob has, from his perspective it is his local, and from Alice's perspective it's Alice's remote.
+We then have Bob respond with the same step where Bob generates the nonce pairs and sends those in the accept channel message and then in funding_created, Alice can now provide a partial signature to Bob because what Bob needs is a partial signature that uses Alice's remote nonce, because the conventional transaction that Bob has, from his perspective it is his local, and from Alice's perspective it's Alice's remote.
 So we have on Bob's side, Alice's remote nonce and Bob's local nonce, and on Alice's side, we have Alice's local and Bob's remote.
 It is impossible to keep track of, and as a matter of fact, reading the spec and trying to implement it's really messing with my mind.
 So that is why we have been proposing a little simplification of the protocol, where we don't send the nonces until they're actually strictly necessary.